Sleep Hygiene Tips from CrossFit's Sleep Queen Brooke Wells

 How does Brooke do it?
 What enables her to get such fantastic sleep on a regular basis?
 “I make sleep a huge priority,” she told us.
 “I am very strict and disciplined when it comes to going to bed.”
 WHOOP also plays a key role in empowering Brooke to optimize the quantity and quality of her sleep.
 “I use WHOOP for various different reasons, but the top three are for sleep, heart rate and HRV.
 The first thing I look at on my sleep data [each morning] is just the total number of hours.
 I always aim for about nine.
 Then I will look at the amounts of deep sleep and REM.”

 “I typically try to keep to my regular sleep schedule of going to bed and waking up at the same time,” said Brooke (this improves the effectiveness of your sleep and maintains your circadian rhythm).
-“However, if I have an early morning planned or am out with friends at night, I’ll go to the WHOOP Sleep Coach and it will tell me what time I need to be in bed in order to get my full recommended amount of sleep.
+“However, if I have an early morning planned or am out with friends at night, I’ll go to the WHOOP Sleep Planner and it will tell me what time I need to be in bed in order to get my full recommended amount of sleep.
 It helps keep me accountable!”

 Learn What Impacts Your Sleep